nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `group /create` command is as follows:
 1. The user input provided is passed to `Splitlah`.
 2. `Splitlah` then parses the input by using methods in the `Parser` class to obtain a `GroupCreateCommand` object.
-3. `GroupCreateCommand#prepare` method is then invoked to obtain the group name and name list of people involved in the group.
-    A new GroupCreateCommand object will be returned if both were found in the group, an InvalidCommand otherwise.
-4. If a GroupCreateCommand object is returned, `GroupCreateCommand#run` method is invoked to run the `group /create` command.
+3. A `GroupCreateCommand#run` method is then invoked to run the group /create command.
-5. Once the command starts to run, `GroupCreateCommand`class checks if there are duplicates in the name list
+4. Once the command starts to run, `GroupCreateCommand`class checks if there are duplicates in the name list
-6. If there are duplicates, a message indicating that name list contains duplicates is printed using `TextUi#printlnMessage`.
+5. If there are duplicates, a message indicating that name list contains duplicates is printed using `TextUi#printlnMessage`.
-7. If there are no duplicates, `GroupCreateCommand` class converts each of the names into a `Person` object.
+6. If there are no duplicates, `GroupCreateCommand` class converts each of the names into a `Person` object.
-8. `GroupCreateCommand` class then checks whether there are existing groups with the group name.
+7. `GroupCreateCommand` class then checks if there is an existing group with the same group name.
-9. If existing groups with the group name are found, a message indicating that another group with the same name is printed using `TextUi#printlnMessage`
+8. If existing groups with the group name are found, a message indicating that another group with the same name is printed using `TextUi#printlnMessage`
-10. If no existing groups with the group name are found, `GroupCreateCommand` class generates a new groupId and create a new `Group` object using the group name, name list, and groupId.
+9. `GroupCreateCommand` class generates a new groupId and create a new `Group` object using the group name, name list, and groupId.
-11. The list of `Group` object are managed by a `Profile` object, hence `Manager#getProfile#addGroup` is called to store the Group object in the Profile.
+10. The list of `Group` object are managed by a `Profile` object, hence `Manager#getProfile#addGroup` is called to store the new Group object in the Profile.
-12. The `GroupCreateCommand` class prints a message indicating that a group is successfully created and stored in `Parser` class.
+11. The `GroupCreateCommand` class prints a message indicating that a group has been successfully created

 ### Remove a group
 ### View a group